Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

       - Customer High-speed Network (CHN) \[CSM 1.2 Tech Preview\]: this is a new network (VLAN5 in switches) that runs over the high-speed fabric.

-   You must only pick either the new CAN or CHN, but not both.
-Please note that CHN is a tech preview in CSM 1.2, and the new CAN is the recommended upgrade.
+   Either the new CAN or CHN must be chosen, but not both.
+Note that the CHN is a technical preview in CSM 1.2, and the new CAN is the recommended upgrade.
 The rest of the installation guide will provide you with options for configuring either the new CAN or CHN.

 ### UAN migration